pangeacyber/pangea-edge/README.md

 Note: You may need to create a persistent volume if your storage provider doesn't support automatic allocation

-6. Configure & install the chart
+**6. Configure & install the chart**

-Make sure you fetch your vault secret ID from the [edge proxy page](https://console.pangea.cloud/service/redact/proxy)
+Make sure you fetch your Vault secret ID from the [edge proxy page](https://console.pangea.cloud/service/redact/proxy)

 ```bash
 cat <<EOF  > /tmp/redact.yaml